 Sometimes, agreements are entered into finance systems, but important variables (like rebate thresholds) are missed because the ERP system can’t handle the fine detail.
 Without a rebate accountant to manually track purchase and sales volumes against complex agreements, a huge amount of rebate can go unclaimed.

 Agreements can also work against each other if not properly managed.
-For example, the wholesale distributor might negotiate a special pricing agreement for a one-off customer project, which then disqualifies the purchased products from being eligible for rebate.
-If the rebate was potentially worth more than the SPA, the wholesale distributor has lost out.
+For example, the wholesale distribution business might negotiate a special pricing agreement for a one-off customer project, which then disqualifies the purchased products from being eligible for rebate.
+If the rebate was potentially worth more than the SPA, the wholesale distribution business has lost out.

 #3 Pay attention to SKUs and product groupings

-Inaccurate product grouping is another big contributor to unclaimed rebate by wholesale distributors.
-A supplier might offer a volume rebate on “sink fixtures”, but if the wholesale distributor accidentally leaves some relevant SKUs outside of this grouping, they won’t be included in rebate claims.
+Inaccurate product grouping is another big contributor to unclaimed rebate by wholesale distribution businesses.
+A supplier might offer a volume rebate on “sink fixtures”, but if the wholesale distribution business accidentally leaves some relevant SKUs outside of this grouping, they won’t be included in rebate claims.

 #4 Align your purchasing, sales and finance teams

-Communications breakdowns and siloed operations are the cause of many rebate dollars going unclaimed by wholesale distributors.
+Communications breakdowns and siloed operations are the cause of many rebate dollars going unclaimed by wholesale distribution businesses.

 Purchasing may strike a deal with a supplier, but the terms of the agreement aren’t effectively communicated to finance, so they’re wrongly entered into the ERP system or rebate-tracking spreadsheet.
 Often, rebate terms aren’t communicated to sales teams, so they’re not incentivized to use the correct SKUs or meet rebate thresholds.
 Sales may pursue their own SPAs for customer projects, undermining existing rebate agreements.